Multipurpose Text Processing Tools

 blue cake mug shirt -7

-# change 'b' to 'B' only for the first field
+# delete lowercase vowels only from the first field

-# gsub() is like the sed substitution command with 'g' flag
+# gsub() is like the sed substitution command with the 'g' flag

 Condition and Action